-During the period of CFRA leave OR NPLA LEAVE, the employee is entitled to accrual of seniority and to participate in health plans for any additional period of leave not covered by (c) above; in any employee benefit plans, including life, short-term or long-term disability or accident insurance; pension and retirement plans; and supplemental unemployment benefit plans to the same extent and under the same conditions as would apply to any other leave granted by the employer for any reason other than CFRA leave OR NPLA LEAVE.
+During the period of CFRA leave-or NPLA leave, the employee is entitled to accrual of seniority and to participate in health plans for any additional period of leave not covered by (c) above; in any employee benefit plans, including life, short-term or long-term disability or accident insurance; pension and retirement plans; and supplemental unemployment benefit plans to the same extent and under the same conditions as would apply to any other leave granted by the employer for any reason other than CFRA leave-or NPLA leave.

-- (1) Unpaid CFRA leave for the serious health condition of the employee shall be compared to other unpaid disability leaves whereas unpaid CFRA leaves for all other purposes AND UNPAID NPLA LEAVE shall be compared to other unpaid personal leaves offered by the employer.
-CFRA leave OR NPLA LEAVE shall not constitute a break in service or cause the employee to lose seniority, even if other paid or unpaid leave constitutes a break in service for purposes of establishing longevity or seniority, or for layoff, recall, promotion, job assignment, or seniority-related benefits. - (2) If an employer provides a new health plan or benefits or changes health benefits or plans while an employee is on CFRA leave OR NPLA LEAVE, the employer must give written notice to the employee that he or shethe employee is subject to the new or changed plan/benefits to the same extent as if the employee were not on leave.
+- (1) Unpaid CFRA leave for the serious health condition of the employee shall be compared to other unpaid disability leaves whereas unpaid CFRA leaves for all other purposes and unpaid NPLA leave shall be compared to other unpaid personal leaves offered by the employer.
+CFRA leave-or NPLA leave shall not constitute a break in service or cause the employee to lose seniority, even if other paid or unpaid leave constitutes a break in service for purposes of establishing longevity or seniority, or for layoff, recall, promotion, job assignment, or seniority-related benefits. - (2) If an employer provides a new health plan or benefits or changes health benefits or plans while an employee is on CFRA leave-or NPLA leave, the employer must give written notice to the employee that the employee is subject to the new or changed plan/benefits to the same extent as if the employee were not on leave.